Samwisee/Flynn/README.md

 # Project Nephew

 This project is an educational site for my nephew.
-It is built on HTML/CSS?JS, planning to convert to TS for the practice.
+It is built on HTML/CSS JS, planning to convert to TS for the practice.

 ## Animal guessing game